 Transportation in Desoto State Park

-There are no road restrictions at DeSoto State Park when it comes to RVs and large vehicles.
+When you drive here, please note that GPS directions are not reliable for big rigs.
+Since the park is located on top of Lookout Mountain, there are no road restrictions at DeSoto State Park when it comes to RVs and large vehicles.
 Keep in mind though that you will need to drive up a hill to get to the campground, but RVs make this trek all the time with no difficulties.
 Snow is rare here in Alabama, but if there is snow on the ground, roadways will likely be closed.
-If visiting during the winter, simply check the weather conditions first.
+If visiting during the winter, we recommend that you check the weather conditions first by calling the park office or checking the park's website.

 Parking options for RVs are slim here, so if you’re only visiting the park for the day, you might want to find a place to leave your RV outside the park, then bring your smaller personal vehicle with you into the park.
 When bringing your RV for a camping trip, there is a little pull-off that you can park your RV for a short time while registering for your campsite.